 For most tourists to Cambodia, a trip to Angkor Wat, the largest religious monument in the world, is high on the list of must-see sights.
-The Angkor Archaeological Park covers 400 square kilometres and contains the remains of several Khmer Empire capitals from the ninth to the 15th centuries, which include Angkor Thom and Ta Prohm, as well as Angkor Wat.
+The Angkor Archaeological Park covers 400 square kilometres and contains the remains of several Khmer Empire capitals from the ninth to 15th centuries.
+This remarkable site includes Angkor Thom and Ta Prohm, as well as the renowned Angkor Wat.
 Here are seven tips to help plan your visit.

-#1 Passes are required to enter the Park.
-The prices have recently increased: a one-day pass is US$37, three-day pass $62, and seven-day pass ($72).
+Passes for one, three and seven days are US$37, $62 and $72 respectively.
 Children under 12 go free (they may need to show a passport).
-The ticket office lies on the 6km road between Siem Reap and Angkor Wat; your guide or tuk-tuk driver will take you through the office on the way to the temples.
+The ticket office lies on the 6km road between Siem Reap and Angkor Wat.
+Your guide or tuk-tuk driver will take you through on the way to the temples.

-#2 Buy your one-day pass after 5pm and see a temple sunset on the day– of purchase as well as having access to the park the following day.
+Buy your one-day pass after 5pm and see a temple sunset on the day of purchase.
+You’ll then also have access to the park the following day.

-#4 Tuk-tuks can be hired for around US$15 a day, and guides for about US$20 a day, available for most major languages.
+Tuk-tuks can be hired for around US$15 a day, and guides for about US$20 a day.
+The latter are available for most major languages.
 Either ask your hotel concierge to book you one or try khmerangkortourguide.com, whose guides are trained by the Ministry of Tourism and UNESCO.

 Head to our Travel section for more tips and advice!

 Get the latest events, stories and special offers

 By signing up, you'll receive our weekly newsletters and offers, which you can unsubscribe to anytime.